rydmike/rydmike.github.io/colorscheme.md

 [**color design guide**](https://material.io/design/color/).

 The migration to move all Flutter Material UI widgets to only use `ColorScheme` derived colors is still in progress.
-Some changes will inevitable also break with past default behavior from `ThemeData` factory.
+Some changes will inevitable also break with past default behavior from the `ThemeData` factory.
 This public design [**document**](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE/edit#heading=h.pub7jnop54q0) explains the ongoing migration in detail.

 ### ColorScheme Theme Gaps